Kaweesi-Matia/sets-challenge/README.md

 ## Challenge description
-this is a set challenge with javascript code
+this is a set challenge with javascript code.

 ### Sets